 What is Birth Trauma?

 The birth of a child is meant to be one of life’s happiest events.
 But for an alarming number of women and families, it is anything but.
-In fact, 1 in 3 women identify their birth experience as traumatic, while 10-20% of first-time mothers will sustain long-term physical injury from childbirth.
 “Birth-related trauma” includes any injury or trauma, whether physical or psychological, sustained at any time in connection with pregnancy, labour or childbirth.
 This definition is intended to be broad.

 Birth Trauma Awareness Week